phrreakk/vwbackup/README.md

   --debug              Debug output
 ```

-* FOLDER is the only required argument.
+* ```-o or --output```is used to direct the application where to store your encrypted output files.
+This will default to ```/app/output``` for compatibility with the docker container run, but you may change it for Python script runs.
 (Full paths are suggested but relative paths are accepted)

 * ```-s or --server``` is used to change the location of the Vaultwarden instance if you are self-hosting the instance.
 By default, the server is pointed at the default Bitwarden instance in the cloud.